NishaPardeshi/Regression_MentalHealthIllness/README.md

     <b> Interpretation: </b> The company will have 97.5 percent points more Work Interference when employee has Family History and undergone Treatment.

+Using R "predict" function, the prediction results are predicted for all the observations of the variables.
+Syntax: - predlogit <- predict(logit, data, type= 'response').
+It is necessary to compute the error percent and measure of fitness to understand the improvement.
+Therefore, from the prediction results confusion matrix is constructed to measure the error percentage.